bionlplab/radtext/docs/user_guide.md

 ### Split each report into sections

 This step splits the report into sections.
-Users can choose to use rule-based section splitter or medspacy.
+Users can choose to use rule-based section splitter or [MedSpaCy](https://github.com/medspacy/medspacy).
+MedSpaCy is a rule-based spaCy tool for performing clinical NLP and text processing tasks.
 If users decide to use rule-based section splitter, simply run:

 ```bash
 $ python cmd/split_section.py reg [options] -i /path/to/input -o /path/to/output